Etsy Copyright Infringement: Must Read Guide

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

 Too many Etsy sellers base what can and cannot be legally sold off of what other Etsy shops are selling.
-They think, this person is selling a copyrighted item, so I can too, right?
-Nope!
-That is not how Etsy copyright infringement works.
+They think to themselves, this person is selling a copyrighted item, so I can too, right?

 There are thousands of products that you can find on Etsy that are breaking copyright laws, so using this as an excuse will not mean your shop is safe!
 Just because other Etsy sellers are getting away with it, doesn’t mean that the same will happen for your shop.